Token Factory Tutorial

 The base

-with the largest exponent will be used as the display denom. (sei
+in.
+The "GIGA" denom with 18 decimals will be used as the display denomination.

 2. Set token metadata using seid